THE CANE CORSO

 Research the breed: There are many, many resources online to learn about the Corso breed.
-From breeders to enthusiasts to Corso history pages, the internet offers a tremendous amount of information about this ancient breed.
+From breeders to enthusiasts and Corso history pages, to articles like this one that share 15 things you should know about Corsos, the internet offers a tremendous amount of information about this ancient breed.
 In addition, contacting breeders who are willing to talk to you about the breed is extremely helpful.
 There is much to be learned prior to welcoming one of these amazing dogs into your life.

 Identify whether or not you are a good candidate for Cane Corso ownership: Powerful, athletic, and intelligent, Cane Corsos are not for everyone.
 Questions to ask yourself: Are you active?
 Are you home enough to engage with your Corso regularly?
 Are you able to commit to puppy training and then on-going training?
 Are you able to provide regular, consistent exercise that includes twice daily, lengthy walks?
 Are you able to provide calm, assertive and consistent discipline?
 Are you confident and able to establish yourself as the authority in your home?
 Your Corso will look to you for leadership; are you confident enough to provide the leadership he will seek?
 Do you have the time to commit to socializing your Corso?
 Do you have the financial resources to provide the best care, training and nutrition?
 Corsos have large appetites and nutrition needs that grocery store dog food cannot fulfill.
 In fact, we encourage a raw diet for Corsos as we have experienced extremely wonderful results with regard to physical development including musculature, bone development, a decrease in the desire to chew things other than their food and, efficient, almost odorless, stools.